-III.I Not III.I Notes to the Financial Statements Financial Report statements.
-This note shows the [Entity]'s financial statements and the [Entity's] reclassified statements prior to elimination of intragovernmental balances and prior to aggregation of repeated Financial Report line items.
-A copy of the 2023 Financial Report can be found here: Financial Report of the United States Government - Financial Statements of the United States Government for the Fiscal Years Ended September 30, 2023, and 2022 (treasury.gov) and a copy of the 2024 Financial Report will be posted to this site as soon as it is released.
-The term "intragovernmental" is used in this note to refer to amounts that result from other components of the Federal Government.
+Balance System (GTAS) to develop a Reclassified Statement of Net Cost [and a Reclassified Statement of Changes in Net Position].
+Treasury eliminates all intragovernmental balances from the reclassified statements and aggregates lines with the same title to develop the Financial Report statements.
+This note shows the [Entity]'s financial statements and the [Entity's] reclassified statements prior to the elimination of intragovernmental balances and prior to the aggregation of repeated Financial Report line items.
+A copy of the 2024 Financial Report can be found here: https://fiscal.treasury.gov/reports-statements/financial report/and a copy of the 2025 Financial Report will be posted to this site as soon as it is released.

+The term "intragovernmental" is used in this note to refer to amounts resulting from other Federal Government components.

 The term "non-Federal" is used in this note to refer to Federal Government amounts that result from transactions with non-Federal entities.
-These include transactions with individuals, businesses, non-profit entities, and State, local, and foreign governments. ( d.
-The Dedicated Collections Combined column should reflect all transactions that involve Funds from Dedicated Collections, including intra-entity and inter-entity transactions. i.
-Significant entities reporting a consolidated net position of Funds from Dedicated Collections on the Balance Sheet must disclose a crosswalk from a combined to the consolidated net position for the Funds from Dedicated Collections. ii.
-The Dedicated Collections Elimination column should reflect intra-entity transactions that involve only Funds from Dedicated Collections. iii.
-The Other than Dedicated Collections (with Eliminations) column should reflect inter-entity transactions that involve only non-dedicated collections. in The Eliminations between Dedicated and Other than Dedicated Callections calumn should reflect iv.
-The Eliminations between Dedicated and Other than Dedicated Collections column should reflect intra-entity transactions between Funds from Dedicated Collections and other funds. v.
-The Total column should reflect inter-entity transactions involving Funds from Dedicated Collections, inter-entity transactions not involving any Funds from Dedicated Collections, and L I
+These include transactions with individuals, businesses, non-profit entities, and State, local, and foreign governments.

+- d.
+The Dedicated Collections Combined column should reflect all transactions that involve Funds from Dedicated Collections, including intra-entity and inter-entity transactions. - Significant entities reporting a consolidated net position of Funds from Dedicated Collections on the Balance Sheet must disclose a crosswalk from a combined to the consolidated net position for the Funds from Dedicated Collections. - ii.
+The Dedicated Collections Elimination column should reflect intra-entity transactions that involve only Funds from Dedicated Collections. - iii.
+The Other than Dedicated Collections (with Eliminations) column should reflect inter-entity transactions that involve only non-dedicated collections. - iv.
+The Eliminations between Dedicated and Other than Dedicated Collections column should reflect intra-entity transactions between Funds from Dedicated Collections and other funds. - v.
+The Total column should reflect inter-entity transactions involving Funds from Dedicated Collections, inter-entity transactions not involving any Funds from Dedicated Collections, and